Quapaw language

-The Quapaw language (Ogáxpa, Okáxpa /qua/), also known as Arkansas, is a Siouan language of the Quapaw people, originally from a region in present-day Arkansas.
-Later was spoken in Oklahoma.
+The Quapaw language (Ogáxpa, Okáxpa /qua/), also known as Arkansas, is a Siouan-Catawban language of the Quapaw people, originally from a region in present-day Arkansas.
+Later it was spoken in Oklahoma.
 It is similar to the other Dhegihan languages: Kansa, Omaha, Osage and Ponca.

-Written documentation
+Documentation

 The Quapaw language is well-documented in field notes and publications from many individuals including by George Izard in 1827, by Lewis F. Hadly in 1882, from 19th-century linguist James Owen Dorsey, in 1940 by Frank Thomas Siebert, and, in the 1970s by linguist Robert Rankin.

 The Quapaw language does not conform well to English language phonetics, and a writing system for the language has not been formally adopted.
 All of the existing source material on the language utilizes different writing systems, making reading and understanding the language difficult for the novice learner.
-To address this issue, an online dictionary of the Quapaw language is being compiled which incorporates all of the existing source material known to exist into one document using a version of the International Phonetic Alphabet which has been adapted for Siouan languages.
+To address this issue, an online dictionary of the Quapaw language is being compiled which incorporates all of the existing source material known to exist into one document using a version of the International Phonetic Alphabet which has been adapted for Siouan-Catawban languages.